cfware/instanceof-unifier/README.md

 ## instanceofUnifier(Class, matcher)

 Calling this function makes alterations to the way `instanceof` works on `Class`.
-`matcher` must be a `string` or a `Symbol`.
-If a string is provided it will be passed to `Symbol.for` to create a matcher symbol.
+`matcher` must be a `string`.

-The user is responsible for picking a unique symbol name.
+The user is responsible for picking a unique matcher name.
 It is recommended to use `<module-name>@<version>:package-local-id`.
 Version does not have to match the package version but it is important to increment it any time a version update is not compatible with previous versions.